More Now Than Retro: Erik Davis On Lysergic Blues Rockers The Entrance Band

-Even in the mind of the mindless one Arises grief When the snipe wings up in the autumn evening
+Even in the mind of the mindless one Arises grief When the snipe wings up in the autumn evening Over the marsh

 The second side of the disc represents a more wry and modern side of Japanese poetics.
 In the senryu poems, the attention to the thusness of ordinary life refocuses on the absurdity of ordinary life:

 The husband’s toenail jumps into the sewing box

 Overtaking and passing her I saw that she was not much